ircv3/ircv3-specifications/extensions/acc-core.md

 The credential types defined here are:

 - `passphrase`: `<credential>` is a plain-text passphrase that the client will use to authenticate with SASL once the account is registered.
-Passphrases MAY contain spaces.
+Passphrases MAY contain spaces unless the `nospaces` flag is advertised.
 - `certfp`: The client's TLS certificate is used as the as the authentication mechanism for future connections.
 In short, if the client connects and presents the same TLS certificate, they can use the `SASL EXTERNAL` method to authenticate.
 The client SHOULD provide an empty credential (`*`), and the server MUST ignore the credential value provided by the client.
-If no certificate is presented by the client, the server MUST respond with the `REG_INVALID_CRED_TYPE` `FAIL` code.
+If no certificate is presented by the client, the server MUST respond with the `REG_INVALID_CREDENTIAL` `FAIL` code.

 Other extensions MAY define new credential types.